Sierra Entertainment: Fallout from CUC's acquisition (1999–2003)

 Meanwhile, Sierra announced another reorganization, this time into three business units: Core Games, Casual Entertainment, and Home Productivity.
 This reorganization resulted in even more layoffs, eliminating 105 additional jobs and a number of games in production.
 After 1999, Sierra almost entirely ceased to be a developer of games and, as time went on, instead became a publisher of games by independent developers.

 At the end of June 2000, a strategic business alliance between Vivendi, Seagram, and Canal+ was announced, and Vivendi Universal, a leading global media and communications company, was formed after the merger with Seagram (the parent company of Universal Studios).
 Havas S.A. was renamed Vivendi Universal Publishing and became the publishing division of the new group, divided into five groups: games, education, literature, health, and information.
 The merger was followed by many more layoffs of Sierra employees.

 In August 2001, Sierra announced a major reorganization, which included the closure of Dynamix as well as the layoffs of 148 employees located at the company headquarters in Bellevue.

-On February 19, 2002, Sierra On-Line officially announced the name change to Sierra Entertainment, Inc.
+On February 19, 2002, Sierra On-Line announced the name change to Sierra Entertainment, Inc.

 In 2002, Sierra, working with High Voltage Software, announced the development of a new chapter in the Leisure Suit Larry franchise, titled Leisure Suit Larry: Magna Cum Laude.
 Released to mostly mixed to negative reviews; Larry's creator, Lowe, was not involved with the project.

 The newly renamed Sierra Entertainment continued to develop mostly unsuccessful interactive entertainment products.
 However, hit Homeworld 2 once again cemented Sierra's reputation as a respectable publisher.

 In 2003, Sierra Entertainment released the second video game adaptation of The Hobbit, as well as NASCAR Racing 2003 Season.